-"Modifying Factors"

-Modifying Factors are considerations used to convert Mineral Resources to Mineral Reserves.
+"Modifying Factors" Modifying Factors are considerations used to convert Mineral Resources to Mineral Reserves.
 These include, but are not restricted to, mining, processing, metallurgical, infrastructure, economic, marketing, legal, environmental, social and governmental factors.

-"NI 43-101"

-National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
-An instrument developed by the Canadian Securities Administrators (an umbrella group of Canada's provincial and territorial securities regulators) that governs public disclosure by mining and mineral exploration issuers.
-The instrument establishes certain standards for all public disclosure of scientific and technical information concerning mineral projects.

-"pre-feasibility study" and "feasibility study"

-Refers to a comprehensive study of the viability of a mineral project that has advanced to a stage where the mining method, in the case of underground mining, or the pit configuration, in the case of an open pit, has been established and an effective method of mineral processing has been determined, and includes a financial analysis based on reasonable assumptions of technical, engineering, legal, operating, economic, social, and environmental factors and the evaluation of other relevant factors which are sufficient for a qualified person, acting reasonably, to determine if all or part of the Mineral Resource may be classified as a Mineral Reserve.
-Feasibility studies have a greater degree of confidence associated with all aspects.
+- "pre-feasibility study" and "feasibility study" Refers to a comprehensive study of the viability of a mineral project that has advanced to a stage where the mining method, in the case of underground mining, or the pit configuration, in the case of an open pit, has been established and an effective method of mineral processing has been determined, and includes a financial analysis based on reasonable assumptions of Modifying Factors and the evaluation of other relevant factors which are sufficient for a qualified person, acting reasonably, to determine if all or part of the Mineral Resource may be classified as a Mineral Reserve.
+Feasibility studies have a greater degree of confidence associated with all aspects. - "preliminary assessment" or "preliminary economic assessment", commonly referred to as a scoping study, means a study that includes an economic analysis of the potential viability of Mineral Resources other than a pre-feasibility study or feasibility study. - "Probable Mineral Refers to an economically mineable part of an Indicated, and in some circumstances, a Measured Mineral Resource.
+The confidence in the Modifying Factors applying to a Probable Mineral Reserve is lower than that applying to a Proven Mineral Reserve. - "Proven Mineral A Proven Mineral Reserve is the economically mineable part of a Measured Mineral Resource.
+A Proven Mineral Reserve implies a high degree of confidence in the Modifying Factors. - "qualified person" Means an individual who (a) is an engineer or geoscientist with a university degree, or equivalent accreditation, in an area of geoscience, or engineering, relating to mineral exploration or mining with at least five years experience in mineral exploration, mine development or operation or mineral project assessment, or any combination of these; (b) has experience relevant to the subject matter of the mineral project and the technical report; and (c) is a member in good standing of a professional association that, among other things, is self-regulatory, has been given authority by statute, admits members based on their qualifications and experience, requires compliance with professional standards of competence and ethics, requires or encourages continuing professional development and has disciplinary powers to suspend or expel a member.

-"preliminary assessment"

-The term "preliminary assessment" or "preliminary economic assessment", commonly referred to as a scoping study, means a study that includes an economic analysis of the potential viability of Mineral Resources taken at an early stage of the project prior to the completion of a preliminary feasibility study.

-"Probable Mineral Reserve"

-Refers to an economically mineable part of an Indicated, and in some circumstances, a Measured Mineral Resource.
-The confidence in the Modifying Factors applying to a Probable Mineral Reserve is lower than that applying to a Proven Mineral Reserve.

-"Proven Mineral Reserve"

-A Proven Mineral Reserve is the economically mineable part of a Measured Mineral Resource.
-A Proven Mineral Reserve implies a high degree of confidence in the Modifying Factors.

-"qualified person"

-Means an individual who (a) is an engineer or geoscientist with at least five years experience in mineral exploration, mine development or operation or mineral project assessment, or any combination of these; (b) has experience relevant to the subject matter of the mineral project and the technical report; and (c) is a member in good standing of a professional association that, among other things, is self-regulatory, has been given authority by statute, admits members based on their qualifications and experience, requires compliance with professional standards of competence and ethics and has disciplinary powers to suspend or expel a member, as defined in NI 43-101.

-The terms "Mineral Resource", "Measured Mineral Resource", "Modifying Factors", "Indicated Mineral Resource", "Inferred Mineral Resource", "Probable Mineral Reserve" and "Proven Mineral Reserve" used are Canadian mining terms as defined in accordance with NI 43 101 under the guidelines set out in the CIM Standards.
+The terms "Mineral Resource", "Measured Mineral Resource", "Modifying Factors", "Indicated Mineral Resource", "Inferred Mineral Resource", "Probable Mineral Reserve" and "Proven Mineral Reserve" as well as "pre-feasibility study" and "feasibility study" used herein are Canadian mining terms as defined in accordance with NI 43-101 under the guidelines set out in the CIM Standards.